dominodatalab/domino-research/bridge/README.md

 # Bridge

 The easiest way to deploy from MLFlow to SageMaker

 ![build](https://github.com/dominodatalab/domino-research/actions/workflows/bridge.yml/badge.svg?branch=main)
 [![Docker Repository on Quay](https://quay.io/repository/domino/bridge/status "Docker Repository on Quay")](https://quay.io/repository/domino/bridge)

+## Why Bridge

+Bridge is designed to enable declarative model management, with your model registry as the source of truth.

+- Data scientists manage the lifecycle of their models exclusively through the built-for-purpose API and user interface of their Model registry.
+Stage labels (dev/staging/prod/etc) in the registry become a declarative specification of which models should be deployed.

+- DevOps and machine learning engineering teams use Bridge to automate the often complex and frustrating management of SageMaker resources.
+You manage Bridge, Bridge herds the AWS cats and manages the repetitive wrapper code.

+- Both teams can be confident that the models tagged in the registry are the models being served, without having to dig through git and CI logs or worrying about keeping things up to date manually

 ## Quickstart

-First, use `bridge init` to create the AWS resources that Bridge needs to operate.
+First, run the `bridge init` to create the AWS resources that Bridge needs to operate.
 Runing this command will create:

 * An S3 bucket for model artifacts.
 * An IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).

-This only needs to be run once for a given AWS account and region.
+This command only needs to be run once for a given AWS account and region.
 The snippet below assumes you have an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your environment with sufficient permissions to create S3 bucks and the IAM role.

 ```
 docker run -it \